LeVuMinhHuy/brocode/README.md

 #### Progress

 -   [x] Simple UI
--   [ ] Send code to backend
+-   [x] Send code to backend
--   [ ] Generate based only on PyCodeGPT LLM and return to frontend
+-   [x] Generate based only on PyCodeGPT LLM and return to frontend
+-   [ ] Deploy to vercel
 -   [ ] Prompt tuning that LLM (using P-tuning v2 and AlphaCode Dataset)
 -   [ ] Upgrade UI and apply new home-cook model
 -   [ ] Store all solutions and discussion into vector database (Pinecone, ...)